North Carolina Central University Blog

 5. Cultivate Skills

 Through this balance of education and experience, nurses can hone the skills needed for perioperative success.
-Some particular skills to focus on are as follows:
+Some particular skills to focus on include the following:

 Pursue a Career in the Operating Room